Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/README.md

 2. Add button to send Email to each user once actions and kpis are updated by admin before to the meeting
 3. Generate pdf report for each user latest KPIs status and actions that are due and not done
 4. Add actions list that is related to the meeting on meeting dashboard with functionality to sort them by user
+5. Admin rights are connected to the role defined by admin user - I know how to do it, but runnint short of time.

 ### **TECHNOLOGIES**
   * **Languages**